Gareth L. Powell

 Gareth Lyn Powell (born 1970) is a British author of science fiction.
-He is the author of several novels, including Silversands, The Recollection, Ack-Ack Macaque, Hive Monkey, Macaque Attack, and Embers of War.
+His works include the Embers of War trilogy, the Continuance series, the Ack-Ack Macaque trilogy, Light Chaser (co-written with Peter F. Hamilton), and About Writing, a guide for aspiring authors.
+He has also co-written stories with authors Peter F. Hamilton and Aliette de Bodard.

-He has won the BSFA Award for Best Novel twice, for Ack-Ack Macaque in 2013 and Embers of War in 2019.
+He has twice won the BSFA Award for Best Novel, for Ack-Ack Macaque in 2013 and Embers of War in 2019.
 Ack-Ack Macaque also became a finalist of the 2016 Seiun Award for Best Translated Long Work.

+He has also been shortlisted for the Locus Award, the British Fantasy Award, and the Canopus Award.